aws-samples/acmpca-hierarchy/README.md

 - All CAs will reside in a single account and in a single region.
 - Customer generated certificates and keys are NOT required to be imported into the CA.
 - The CRL bucket does not require public access.
+Best practice recommends keeping the CRL private.
+If internet access to the CRL is required, see using Amazon CloudFront to serve the CRLs within the [Enabling the S3 Block Public Access feature](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreateCa.html#s3-bpa) of the AWS Private Certificate Authority documentation.

 Use this solution in an AWS Organization environment needing multi-level hierarchy CA or alternatively implement the solution without AWS RAM sharing within a single account.
 See the AWS whitepaper for [Recommended OUs](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/recommended-ous.html).